zencart/documentation/content/dev/testframework/_index.md

 in the root directory of your Zen Cart install.

-Currently, there are no local configuration requirements needed to run unit tests.
+Currently there are no local configuration requirements needed to run unit tests.

 ## Feature Tests